New to Saskatoon? Register with us as a new client!

 Kiela Caudillo

-Kiela Caudillo Secretary
+Kiela Caudillo Vice President

 Kiela Caudillo has been serving on the SODS Board of Directors since 2020.
 Kiela has a passion for community service and believes that her international experience and communications skills can help newcomers.
 Originally from Mexico, Kiela came to Saskatoon 10 years ago seeking a Master’s degree at the University of Saskatchewan.
 She worked with the U of S as a Research Assistant, International Student Recruitment Officer, and International Partnerships Specialist.
 Currently, she works at the Saskatchewan Polytechnic, Saskatoon Campus as an International Project Coordinator.